Master of Public Policy

 Can I begin the MPP as an undergraduate student?

-Yes, if you are a University of Connecticut undergraduate student and have a least a 3.3 cumulative GPA.
-You can apply to the Fast-Track program and begin taking MPA and MPP courses while an undergraduate student.
-If accepted into the Fast-Track program you will still need to apply to the MPA or MPP program.
+Yes, if you are a University of Connecticut undergraduate student and have a cumulative GPA of at least 3.3, you can apply to the fast-track program and take MPP courses.
+If accepted into the fast-track program, you will still need to apply to the MPP program.

 What are your admission statistics?

-Is there a minimum GPA or GRE score required for admission?
+Is there a minimum GPA required for admission?

 Please see the Graduate School’s Admission Requirements regarding GPAs on your official transcript.
-The program accepts a range of GRE test scores.
 The Admissions Committee holistically reviews all components of an applicant’s application.

 Who should write my letters of recommendation?

 Your letters of recommendation should be written by people who know you and your work very well.
 Your writers may be current or past supervisors, college professors, or professional colleagues.
-For current and recent undergraduates we recommend the letters are from recent professors.
+For current and recent undergraduates, we recommend they are from recent professors.

 How do I submit letters of recommendation and transcripts?